awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.LabMode.md

 ## Aurora Lab Mode Features<a name="AuroraMySQL.Updates.LabModeFeatures"></a>

 The following table lists the Aurora features currently available when Aurora lab mode is enabled\.
 You must enable Aurora lab mode before any of these features can be used\.
-For more information about Aurora lab mode, see [Amazon Aurora MySQL Lab Mode](#AuroraMySQL.Updates.LabMode)\.

 | Feature | Description |